-In FY 2018, in addition to funding for ARC's base Area Development Program, the Commission's appropriation included funding for the administration's Partnerships for Opportunity and Workforce and Economic Revitalization (POWER) Initiative, a multi-agency initiative that targets federal resources to help diversify economies in communities and regions affected by job losses in the coal mining industry; for support of the automotive and aviation sectors in Southern and South Central Appalachia; and for efforts to support a broadband deployment program in Central Appalachia.
+In FY 2019, in addition to funding for ARC's base Area Development Program, the Commission's appropriation included funding for the Partnerships for Opportunity and Workforce and Economic Revitalization (POWER) Initiative, a multi-agency initiative that targets federal resources to help diversify economies in communities and regions affected by job losses in the coal mining industry; for support of the automotive and aviation sectors in Southern and South Central Appalachia; and for efforts to support a broadband deployment program in Central Appalachia.

 One of the key differences between ARC and typical federal executive agencies and departments is the flexibility given to the states in determining how their allocated funds will be invested.
 This flexibility exists within a framework: funds must be invested in counties designated as part of the Appalachian Region; projects must address one or more of the Commission's five strategic investment goals; and a specified amount of the funds allocated to each state can be used only on projects that benefit counties and areas the Commission has designated as economically distressed.

 ARC holds itself and its local, state, and regional partners accountable for setting and achieving performance outcomes associated with ARC-supported investments.
 ARC measures the effectiveness of investments by tracking progress on several performance targets.
-ARC's strategic plan sets out annual and five-year outcome targets (see page 81).
+ARC's strategic plan sets out annual and five-year outcome targets (see page 80).

-In FY 2018, ARC met or exceeded most of its performance outcome targets.
-Results were particularly strong for investments in workforce training, education, and infrastructure improvements.
+In FY 2019, ARC met or exceeded most of its performance outcome targets.
+Initial estimates were particularly strong for investments in workforce training, education, and infrastructure improvements.
 These investments address the needs of many communities across Appalachia-especially those hit hard by recent declines in coal-related industries-to diversify their employment base, enhance workforce development, and build critical infrastructure needed to strengthen the Region's economy.

-FISCAL YEAR 2018 INVESTMENT TARGETS AND RESULTS ANNUAL OUTCOME TARGETS RESULTS: INITIAL ESTIMATES 20,000 jobs created or retained 26,662 jobs created or retained 22,000 students, workers, and leaders with improvements 34,135 students, workers, and leaders with improvements 22,000 businesses and households with improved infrastructure 31,378 businesses and households with improved infrastructure 2,500 businesses created or strengthened 2,500 businesses created or strengthened 250 communities with enhanced capacity 562 communities with enhanced capacity
+FISCAL YEAR 2019 INVESTMENT TARGETS AND INITIAL ESTIMATES ANNUAL OUTCOME TARGETS INITIAL ESTIMATES 20,000 jobs created or retained 17,282 jobs created or retained 22,000 students, workers, and leaders with improvements 51,204 students, workers, and leaders with improvements 22,000 businesses and households with improved infrastructure 81,484 businesses and households with improved infrastructure 2,500 businesses created or strengthened 4,678 businesses created or strengthened 250 communities with enhanced capacity 647 communities with enhanced capacity and business development strategies that strengthen Invest in entrepreneurial Appalachia's economy.